Hypest-team/HypestBoard/README.md

 # Scoreman
 Stream overlay software for Super Smash Brothers for use with OBS/Xsplit and the respective BrowserSource plugins.

+# Using

+## Downloading
+Download the latest "stable" release [here](https://github.com/N0NamedGuy/scoreman/releases/latest).
+You can find older released versions on https://github.com/N0NamedGuy/scoreman/releases/.

+If you love living in the bleeding edge, you may check build done at every push done to the repository.
+Keep in mind these might be broken, so buyer beware:

+* Go to the Actions page https://github.com/N0NamedGuy/scoreman/actions
+* Select one of the commits
+* Get the binaries from the artifact list

+## Using

+To use, just launch the executable, and play around!

+Now what is left to be done is to fill in the data, and navigate down to the **Overlays** section.
+Preview and choose your favourite overlay.
+Then you can click the "Copy" button.
+This will put an URL in your clipboard.

+Finally, on OBS create a Browser Source, and use that link you have copied to your clipboard.

+Keep in mind that once you close the app, all the data there will be lost, and OBS won't be able to display the overlay.

 # Building

 First, make sure you have the latest version of NodeJs installed on your machine.
 You can get it here https://nodejs.org/en/download/ or install it on your system using a package manager of some kind.